-As of late August 2020, our site has re-opened for outdoor tours of the grounds & historic cemetery, and we welcome visitors Tuesday to Saturday, 9 to 5.
+Our site is open for outdoor, self-guided tours of the grounds & historic cemetery, and we welcome visitors according to our usual schedule of operations -- from January to June we are open Monday to Friday, 9 to 5, and the second Saturday of each month, noon to 4 PM; from July to December we are open Tuesday to Saturday, 9 to 5.
 In that regard, if you visit us, you should be able to complete the section of the junior ranger progam that is titled "Cemetery Scavenger Hunt".
 As a public health precaution, the museum and church buildings remain closed the public.
 Becuase of those conditions, we have compiled this addition to the regular book helping you to answer some of the questions and activities that might be difficult to answer, even with a formal visit.
 In doing this, sometimes we refer you to other parts of the St. Paul’s website to find the answers.
 Some of the questions can be answered without the need of additional information.

 Are you ready to begin, okay, let’s go: